 Solar Thermal Energy for the City of Freiberg am Neckar

-Concept and simulation of solar thermal energy production including a thermal energy storage for the new Oscar-Paret-School and the surrounding quarter in Freiberg am Neckar
+Concept and simulation of solar thermal energy production including a thermal energy storage for the new Oscar-Paret-School and the surrounding quarter in the German city Freiberg am Neckar

 - Solar thermal energy

 - Thermal energy storage

 - District heating

 The thermal energy supply of the new Oscar-Paret-School and the surrounding quarter in Freiberg a.
 N. shall be transformed to a future-oriented local heating system.
 Therefore, a mixture of many diverse renewable energy sources shall be included into the district heating system which is currently not economic in decentralized systems.

 Besides geothermal energy, waste heat, cogeneration of heat and power, biomass and renewable surplus electricity, there shall be integrated a solar thermal plant with an area about 2,000 m² and a thermal energy storage with about 3,000 m³ water volume.

 The purpose of the subcontracting by the Transsolar Energietechnik GmbH is to support those and the city of Freiberg a.
 N. in performing a feasibility study funded by the German Environmental Foundation (DBU) for the redesign of a future-oriented local district heating network in Freiberg a.
 N. with regard to the investigation of a solar thermal system feeding into the disrict heating network and a heat storage.

 During the study following aspects are analysed: